 If you are working alongside people who are not AWU members but should be, please talk to them about joining.
-The greater the membership at any site, the greater our ability to represent you.
-You can also contact our Growth Team Lead Organiser Shannon Threlfall-Clarke on 0458 555 041 and she can arrange for someone to visit your workplace and sign up new members.
+The greater the membership at any site, the greater our ability to represent members.
+You can also contact our Growth Team Lead Organiser Shannon Threlfall-Clarke on 0458 555 041 and she can arrange for someone to visit your place and sign up new members.

-Follow us on Facebook and Twitter, and don’t forget our AWU Victorian Women’s Network Facebook or the Swim Instructors Association pages.
+Follow us on Facebook and Twitter, and don’t forget our AWU Victorian Women’s Network Facebook and Fairness for Forest Firefighter pages.
 These are all important ways in which you can stay up to date with matters that impact your working life.

 Until next week, please stay safe, and remember we are always Stronger Together.

-Authorised by AWU Vic Sec Ben Davis 685 Spencer St West Melbourne 3003
+Authorised by AWU Victorian Secretary Ben Davis 685 Spencer St West Melbourne 3003